Easybuoy/ezekielekunola.blog/content/posts/2019-10-22-my-first-with-gatsby/index.md

 ## **Conclusion**
-In conclusion, developing with Gatsby has been fun and easy to work with, and proven to be
+In conclusion, developing with Gatsby has been fun and easy to work with, and proven to be the perfect tool for me to develop my portfolio with.

-Find resources to learn more on Gatsby below https://www.gatsbyjs.org/docs/awesome-gatsby https://graphql.org/learn
+Find resources to learn more on Gatsby below

+https://www.gatsbyjs.org/docs/awesome-gatsby

+https://graphql.org/learn

 If you have any questions or feedback about this article, feel free to leave a comment.